buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 There are different types of Bags of Holding and they all share the ability to hold much more than they should given their dimensions.

-Bags of Holding are divided into 4 types (Type I, II, III; IV) depending on their storage capacity.
+Bags of Holding are divided into 4 types (Type I, II, III, IV) depending on their storage capacity.

 If the bag is overloaded, pierced, or torn, the bag breaks and is destroyed, and its contents are scattered across the Astral Plane.
 If the bag is turned inside out, its contents are expelled, unharmed, but the bag must be put right side out before it can be used again.
 Breathing creatures placed in the bag can survive for a number of minutes equal to 10 divided by the number of creatures (minimum 1 minute), after which they begin to suffocate.